aksommerville/fullmoon4/README.md

 Tentatively aiming for full release 29 September 2023, the first full moon of autumn.

-## TODO Platform and tooling, should complete before diving into full maps

-..."should complete before" but whatever

-- [ ] Settings menu.
+## TODO Wrap up verify

 - [ ] verify: buried_treasure and buried_door. shovellable, etc
 - [ ] verify: Map flag commands eg ANCILLARY, also "sketch" important, must come before sprites and doors.
 - [ ] verify: Map tilesheet must be before neighbors, for crow's edge detection.
 - [x] verify: Non-adjacent maps with 'hero' must have an intervening 'saveto' on any possible path.
 - - Otherwise there's a map that could save to two different places depending on history. (similar to the song check)
 - [ ] choose-a-door map ID 51 in demo, unsure in full, did i even make it there yet?
 Can we somehow not hard-code that ID?
-- [ ] editor: PoiModal: rewrite sprite field labels when sprite id changes
+- [x] editor: PoiModal: rewrite sprite field labels when sprite id changes
-- [ ] verify: requireBlowbackForOpenEdges: Must account for firewall
+- [x] verify: requireBlowbackForOpenEdges: Must account for firewall

 ### Full Maps